-3 Definition of the optimization problem based on assessment criteria towards more innovative floater design 170 solutions
+3 Definition of the optimization problem based on assessment criteria towards more innovative floater design solutions

 Within this study, the advancements for achieving the conceptual design of an innovative floating platform go beyond the main objectives to reduce the draft of the floater and the cost of the overall system.
-Further advanced features comprise the investigation of alternative materials, which from an economic point of view are comparable to currently used materials, but positively influence the final floater design due to their different material properties and characteristics.
-Additionally, novel structural approaches, which might be more promising than the common approach of welding cylindrical and tapered sections

-175 structural approaches, which might be more promising than the common approach of welding cylindrical and tapered sections together and allow a widening of the design space for such innovative floater shapes, are considered.
+Further advanced features comprise the investigation of alternative materials, which from an economic point of view are comparable to currently used materials but positively influence the final floater design due to their different material properties and characteristics.
+Additionally, novel structural approaches, which might be more promising than the common approach of welding cylindrical and tapered sections together and allow a widening of the design space for such innovative floater shapes, are considered.
 In this conceptual design study, any detailed structural integrity checks are not yet addressed.
 However, due to the multi-fidelity model, optimization problem, and framework setup, these can be added easily for a more extensive optimization approach in a subsequent detailed design study.
-The advantage of focusing right now only on hydrodynamics and global system performance without defining any

-180 restrictions regarding structural aspects is that floater designs, which would have been discarded when performing structural integrity checks and as they would be impossible to realize with conventional structural approaches, can still be captured as potential solutions when considering different structural realization approaches.
+The advantage of focusing right now only on hydrodynamics and global system performance without defining any restrictions regarding structural aspects is that floater designs, which would have been discarded when performing structural integrity checks and as they would be impossible to realize with conventional structural approaches, can still be captured as potential solutions when considering different structural realization approaches.

-From the advancements and associated assessment criteria detailed in the following, the modifiable design variables x_i collated in the design variables vector X, the objective functions f_i to be minimized, as well as the equality (h_i) and inequality
+From the advancements and associated assessment criteria detailed in the following, the modifiable design variables x_i